SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-08-31-collections.markdown

 - `scala.collection.immutable`
 - `scala.collection.mutable`

 > **Scala collections vs Java collections:** Scala collections are notably distinct from Java collections.
-For example, the Scala `List` class differs significantly from the Java `List` classes, including the immutable nature of the Scala `List`.
+For example, the Scala `List` class differs significantly from the Java `List` class, including the immutable nature of the Scala `List`.

 ## Mutable collections